Do you have a support system? You will have. We all do.

 As kids grow and become more confident, they crave freedom.
 But (and they may not admit this) they also love boundaries.
-It means they can flit around the people within their support system, feeling free, yet feeling secure.
-Applications such as The Hug App rather cleverly allow us to build support systems based on friends and family only.
-This means our children can be cared for by others at the drop of a hat, but it is always people within the boundaries set by us, their parents.
+It means they can feel free yet secure around the people within their support system.

 It gives them a sense of independence

 The first play date, the first school trip, the first sleepover.
 All these momentous occasions give children independence.
 They are not with mum or dad.
 They are out of their comfort zone.
 It is a big step.